 What about the Zero Property of Identity Property?

 Don’t forget to teach this one!
 Most students know that when you add zero, the sum is the same addend or addends.
 Why would this be important to know?
 In third grade, students learn to round (3.NBT.A1).
-When you round numbers, you end up 2 and 3 digit numbers with zeroes in the ones and tens place.
+When you round numbers, you end up with two and 3-digit numbers with zeroes in the ones and tens place.
 Those numbers can easily be added using mental math.

 We want students to be able to mentally round, add and give an estimate to check the reasonableness of an answer.
 If they know that zero doesn’t affect a sum, then all they need to do mentally is concentrate on adding the tens or hundreds digits to get an estimate.
 But read on.
 The Zero Property is also useful when combined with the Associative Property.